Concordium/concordium-node/scripts/docker/README.md

 ## Docker Compose

-The following example shows a (reasonably) minimal setup of a node and an accompanying collector:
+The following example shows a (reasonably) minimal configuration of a node and an accompanying collector:

 ```yaml
 version: '3'